-[10:28] And so, combine those, three points together, and we get, a big picture, of the gospel, the good news, that, the kingdom of God, is characterized, by, perfect peace, love, harmony, justice, and eternal life.
+We get the good news that the kingdom of God is characterized by perfect peace, love, harmony, justice, and eternal life.
+King Jesus has brought that kingdom of God here through his resurrection.

-That king Jesus, has brought, that kingdom of God, here, through his resurrection.
-And therefore, the hope, of the resurrection, the hope for eternal life, and eternal peace, and love, and justice, is already fulfilled, in Jesus.
+And therefore, the hope of the resurrection, the hope of eternal life and eternal peace and love and justice is already fulfilled in Jesus.
+It's here and we can enjoy it if we follow Jesus the king.